Snag (ecology): Freshwater snags

 In freshwater ecology in Australia and the United States, the term snag is used to refer to the trees, branches and other pieces of naturally occurring wood found in a sunken form in rivers and streams.
 Such snags have been identified as being critical for shelter and as spawning sites for fish, and are one of the few hard substrates available for biofilm growth supporting aquatic invertebrates in lowland rivers flowing through alluvial flood plains.
 Snags are important as sites for biofilm growth and for shelter and feeding of aquatic invertebrates in both lowland and upland rivers and streams.

 In Australia, the role of freshwater snags has been largely ignored until recently, and more than one million snags have been removed from the Murray-Darling basin.
 Large tracts of the lowland reaches of the Murray-Darling system are now devoid of the snags that native fish like Murray cod require for shelter and breeding.
 The damage such wholesale snag removal has caused is enormous but difficult to quantify, however some quantification attempts have been made.
 Most snags in these systems are river red gum snags.
 As the dense wood of river red gum is almost impervious to rot it is thought that some of the river red gum snags removed in past decades may have been several thousand years old.

 Maritime hazard

 Also known as deadheads, partially submerged snags posed hazards to early riverboat navigation and commerce.
 If hit, snags punctured the wooden hulls used in the 19th century and early 20th century.
 Snags were, in fact, the most commonly encountered hazard, especially in the early years of steamboat travel.
+As described by a British traveller on the Mississippi in 1858, "We see plenty of snags, which are trees that have floated down; their roots in the water then catch fast in the mud; the stream breaks off the branches, and the sharp end of the tree sticks up, just at the right angles for catching any up-river boat, and often runs right through them, making a large leak, and sinking the unfortunate steamer."

 In the United States, the U.S. Army Corps of Engineers operated "snagboats" such as the W. T. Preston in the Puget Sound of Washington State and the Montgomery in the rivers of Alabama to pull out and clear snags.
 Starting in 1824, there were successful efforts to remove snags from the Mississippi and its tributaries.
 By 1835, a lieutenant reported to the Chief of Engineers that steamboat travel had become much safer, but by the mid-1840s the appropriations for snag removal dried up and snags re-accumulated until after the Civil War.